Interviews from Eyes on the Prize II Now Digitized

 The Washington University Libraries are excited to announce that it has completed a three-year grant to digitize, reassemble, and share online the 183 interviews created for Eyes on the Prize: America at the Racial Crossroads, 1965-1985.
-The full-length interviews with transcripts can be viewed at the Libraries’ Digital Gateway.
+View the full-length interviews with transcripts.

 The Washington University Libraries also created an online exhibit about the production history and research value of this collection called More Than Talking Heads.